-Every ESL Textbook Talks about Food….
+Every ESL Textbook Talks about Food

-It seems like almost every single ESL textbook for children as well as adults has a unit on food, and it’s usually very Western-centric, with things like “appetizers, main dishes, side dishes and desserts.”
+It seems like almost every single ESL textbook for children as well as adults has a unit on food, and it’s usually very Western-centric, with things like “appetizers, main dishes, side dishes, and desserts.”

-…and it’s Mostly Western-Centric
+It’s Mostly Western-Centric

 In Korea and in many other places around the world, especially in Asia, there simply isn’t this distinction.
-Just for an example, how do you fit an average Korean meal into this mold?
+Just for example, how do you fit an average Korean meal into this mold?
 It’s pretty hard, veering on impossible and it’s just really awkward to even try.

 Making an ESL Food Unit Lesson Plan: A Challenge for Korean Students

 As a way to make this unit applicable and not a total waste of time since many of my students will likely never leave Korea except on a package tour, and to add a little fun (what Korean doesn’t like talking about food?!), I introduce the broad categories and then give my students this challenge, ESL Food Unit Plan, Korean style!
 Fighting!

-You need to explain: Samgyeupsal (BBQ pork belly) + rice + banchan (side-dishes), and how to eat it to my parents who’ve never eaten Korean food.
+You need to explain: Samgyeupsal (BBQ pork belly) + rice + banchan (side dishes), and how to eat it to my parents who’ve never eaten Korean food.
 They also don’t speak a word of Korean, so you can’t use things like “Ma-nul,” or “Sang-Chu.”
-Can you fit anything into the categories of main dish, side-dish, etc?
+Can you fit anything into the categories of main dish, side dish, etc?
 If you can’t, it’s no problem but you need to explain how to cook and eat it so that my parents can understand.

 Teams of 2, Groups of 4

 Then, I put them in groups of 4 and they have to explain it to the other team, who pretend to be my parents and they are supposed to act confused if they hear a word in Korean or the other team does a poor job of explaining something.
 The students usually do a good job of playing along because they like to be hard on their friends!

 The Whole Class